Wondiws98/sspx-viewing-copula-crew-report/README.md

 2. Drag and drop the content of the archive into your KSP install folder.

 ## Uninstallation:
-1. Delete the "SSPXViewingCopulaCrewReport" folder located within your GameData folder.
+1. Delete the "SSPXViewingCupolaCrewReport" folder located within your GameData folder.